-Pompeo fires State Dept. watchdog critical of Trump moves
+Trump fires State Dept. watchdog critical of admin moves

-WASHINGTON (AP) — Secretary of State Mike Pompeo has fired the State Department’s inspector general, an Obama administration appointee whose office was critical of alleged political bias in the agency’s management.
+WASHINGTON (AP) — President Donald Trump has fired the State Department’s inspector general, an Obama administration appointee whose office was critical of alleged political bias in the agency’s management.
 The ouster is the latest in a series of moves against independent executive branch watchdogs who have found fault with the Trump administration.

+A senior department official said Trump removed Steve Linick from his job on Friday but gave no reason for his ouster.
+In a letter to Congress, Trump said Linick, who had held the job since 2013, no longer had his full confidence and that his removal would take effect in 30 days.
+Trump did not mention Linick by name in his letter.

+Democrats in Congress immediately cried foul, with the chairman of the House Foreign Affairs Committee suggesting that Linick was fired in part in retaliation for opening an unspecified investigation into Secretary of State Mike Pompeo.

+“This firing is the outrageous act of a president trying to protect one of his most loyal supporters, the secretary of state, from accountability,” Eliot Engel, D-N.Y., said in a statement.
+“I have learned that the Office of the Inspector General had opened an investigation into Secretary Pompeo.
+Mr. Linick’s firing amid such a probe strongly suggests that this is an unlawful act of retaliation.”

-A senior department official said Pompeo removed Steve Linick from his job Friday but gave no reason for his removal.
-Linick had served in the job since 2013.
-His office had issued several reports critical of the department’s handling of personnel matters, including accusing some of President Donald Trump’s appointees of retaliating against career officials.
+Engel offered no details of the alleged investigation into Pompeo, but Linick’s office had issued several reports critical of the department’s handling of personnel matters, including accusing some of Trump’s appointees of retaliating against career officials.

+House Speaker Nancy Pelosi also condemned Linick’s ouster, saying he had been “punished for honorably performing his duty to protect the Constitution and our national security.”

+“The president must cease his pattern of reprisal and retaliation against the public servants who are working to keep Americans safe, particularly during this time of global emergency.”

 Linick will replaced by Stephen Akard, a former career foreign service officer who has close ties to Vice President Mike Pence, said the official, who was not authorized to discuss the matter publicly and spoke on condition of anonymity.
 Akard currently runs the department’s Office of Foreign Missions.
 He had been nominated to be the director general of the foreign service but withdrew after objections he wasn’t experienced enough.